-Discussion: In summer 2008, the College was asked to offer a month-long summer program for 40 Philadelphia high school students.
+In summer 2008, the College was asked to offer a month-long summer program for 40 Philadelphia high school students.
 The sponsoring organization was Project Grad Philadelphia, a non-profit organization led by former Board Member, Thomas Butler.
 Based upon a formal letter of agreement and assurances of pending federal funding, the College offered the program and incurred costs totaling \$16,398.55.
-Delays in federal funding resulted in a formal communication from Mr. Butler that the untimely receipt of federal funding made the program ineligible for support from the intended federal funding.
-Funding from another source was promised to be found to pay for the costs incurred by the College.
+Delays in federal funding resulted in a formal communication from Mr. Butler that the untimely receipt of federal funding made the program ineligible for the use of the intended funding and funding from another source would be found.
 Despite repeated efforts to collect the funds from the Project Grad organization, no reimbursement was made to the College.
-Efforts have continued to collect the amount due to the College with no success.
+Efforts will continue to collect the amount due to the College.

-Based upon the College practice of setting up allowances for potentially uncollected receivables, the value of the \$16,398.85 receivable was eliminated from the value of reported assets during the 2010-11 fiscal year closing process.
+The value of the \$16,398.85 receivable was eliminated as a College asset during the 2010-11 fiscal year closing process.
 However, a formal write-off of the receivable was not authorized by the Board.
-Board policy requires that receivables with a value of \$10,000 or greater be approved by the Board before being formally written off.
-Dr. Curtis stated that he had asked staff to continue to pursue active collection efforts.
+Board policy requires that receivables with a value of \$10,000 or greater be approved by the Board before being written off.
+Staff request that Committee recommend approval of this write off.